StrangeBeeCorp/docs/docs/thehive/operations/apt-yum-repositories-end/apt-yum-deprecation-notice.md

 This topic explains the deprecation of APT and YUM repositories for TheHive and Cortex installations and upgrades.

-Starting July 31, 2025, TheHive and Cortex are no longer distributed via APT and YUM packages.
-Instead, installation and upgrades are performed through direct downloads using tools like cURL or Wget followed by manual installation.
+Starting July 31, 2025, TheHive and Cortex are no longer distributed via APT and YUM repositories.
+Instead, installation and upgrades require manually downloading RPM and DEB packages using tools like cURL or Wget, followed by manual installation.

 ## Why APT and YUM repositories are being deprecated

 Over time, several incidents have affected the availability of packages in the APT and YUM repositories, leading to unexpected downtime for users relying on these installation methods.

 To address these issues and enhance reliability, StrangeBee is transitioning to a unified, highly available distribution system.
 This new system supports all package formats (.deb and .rpm) and architectures (AMD64 and ARM64), providing a consistent experience across Linux distributions.
-The site uses HTTPS, and every package comes with a [SHA256 checksum](https://linux.die.net/man/1/sha256sum) and [GPG](https://www.gnupg.org/) signature.
+The website uses HTTPS, and every package comes with a [SHA256 checksum](https://linux.die.net/man/1/sha256sum) and [GPG](https://www.gnupg.org/) signature.

 Key benefits include: